target/POSSUM/README.md

 - GET /healthstatus
 - any additional API endpoints specific to device functionality

-All API endpoints should call a method in the ComponentNameManager class for the endpoint's functionality.\
+All API endpoints should call a method in the ComponentNameManager class for the endpoint's functionality.

-This class needs a unit testing class named ComponentNameControllerTest
+This class needs a unit testing class named ComponentNameControllerTest.

 ##### ComponentNameDevice

 Used to directly call the JPOS service object for the device.
-All methods should be specific to device functionality as detailed in the documentation for the device's service object (as long as that service object is in compliance with JPOS standards for that device).\
+All methods should be specific to device functionality as detailed in the documentation for the device's service object (as long as that service object is in compliance with JPOS standards for that device).

-This class needs a unit testing class named ComponentNameDeviceTest
+This class needs a unit testing class named ComponentNameDeviceTest.

 ##### ComponentNameListener (if necessary)